 The governing law of each type of entity is as below:

-A lease on real estate, an easement on land, and a superficies on land are arrangements for the occupancy and use of real estate.
+Arrangements for the occupancy and use of real estate include a lease on real estate, an easement on land, and a superficies on land.

 There are two main types of commercial leases: